-In today’s Twitterverse, it doesn’t take much to get noticed.
+In today’s Twitterverse, it doesn’t take much to get noticed as a digital opportunist.
 You can insert yourself into a national debate, a blazing scandal, a hot topic or the trending line of a hot athlete.
 But the real question remains – did you do it for the right PR or the wrong PR?

 Good, bad or indifferent – many companies find themselves pondering whether to insert themselves into a news timeline.

 Some do it to raise money, such as a recent email from Indiana Sen. Vi Simpson asking people to donate to her party after national media derided a fellow GOP legislator for berating the Girl Scouts.
 That may have promoted GOP House Leader to munch on thin mints and wear his Scouts badge apparel one day to mug for the cameras.
 Simpson smartly used media to make her email smackdown.
 And she’s getting some headlines of her own this session as a result.